l0uisgrange/zap/src/component.typ

     assert(type(scale) == float or (type(scale) == array and scale.len() == 2), message: "scale must be a float or an array of two floats")
-    assert(type(rotate) == angle, message: "rotate must an angle") assert(label == none or type(label) in (content, str, dictionary), message: "label must content, dictionary or string") assert("variant" not in params.named() or params.named().variant in ("ieee", "iec", auto), message: "variant must be 'iec', 'ieee' or auto") assert(n in (none, "*-", "*-*", "-*", "o-*", "*-o", "o-", "-o", "o-o"), message: "nodes are none, *-*, o-*, o-o, o-, etc.")
+    assert(type(rotate) == angle, message: "rotate must an angle") assert(label == none or type(label) in (content, str, dictionary), message: "label must content, dictionary or string") assert("variant" not in params.named() or params.named().variant in ("ieee", "iec", "pretty", auto), message: "variant must be 'iec', 'ieee' or auto") assert(n in (none, "*-", "*-*", "-*", "o-*", "*-o", "o-", "-o", "o-o"), message: "nodes are none, *-*, o-*, o-o, o-, etc.")

     let p-rotate = rotate